alexey-martynov/alexey-martynov.github.io/_drafts/c++-linux-registration-maps.md

 ```

 The implementation of `DynamicSymbolModule` is a little bit tricky
-because it s convenient to behave as smart pointer when type of symbol
+because it is convenient to behave as a smart pointer when type of symbol
-is value and behave as function object when type of symbol is
+is value and behave as function object when type of symbol is a
 function.
 To achieve this the C++ Concepts can be used as requirement
 for members: